Our aim is to help every student transition successfully from school into the world of work and/or training.

 The purpose of Gateway is to provide senior students (Years 12 & 13) with opportunities to access structured workplace learning.
 Students attend offsite placements and gain knowledge and skills related to their placement industry.

 Students need to apply to be a Gateway student.
-An Application form will be available from the Careers Department later in the year.
+An Application form will be available from the Careers Hub later in the year.

-Pathways is a Level 2 course designed for students who wish to enter the workforce through an apprenticeship, cadetship or a Youth Guarantee course.
-Pathways Semester Courses are open to students in Year 12 and 13.
-More information is available in the Year 12 Course booklet.
+Step Ahead is a Level 2 course designed for students who wish to enter the workforce through an apprenticeship, cadetship or a Youth Guarantee course.
+Step Ahead Semester Courses are open to students in Year 12 and 13.
+More information is available in the Senior Course booklet.
 Click here for more information.

 As a first step for students we recommend www.careers.govt.nz.
 This is a very comprehensive website with starting points for both students who have no idea of where they are heading and those students who need more specific information about an occupation; job prospects, pay, how to get into the job, the subjects that might be required and what the job is like.
 It contains useful tips on creating CVs and opening letters.